Catalyst4Change/ttg-v2/README.md

 ### It is a desktop web-app available for free [HERE](https://space-kings-desktop.vercel.app).

 If you find a bug or have an idea, I would love to hear any feedback at [catalystfourchange@icloud.com](CatalystFourChange@iCloud.com).
 If you like it, consider giving me a job and paying me to build more cool stuff.
-While you're at it, checkout my website: [catalyst.sex](Catalyst.Sex)
+While you're at it, checkout my website: [catalyst.sex](https://catalyst.sex)

-Known bugs and next steps:
+### Known bugs and next steps:
 - Fix the wonky styling issues in Safari.
 Looks great in Chrome tho.
+- Select Ulitimates during character creation as a choice based on your Attributes & Skills.
 - Add mobile-firendly individual character sheet for players.
 - Save your player characters and custom NPCs to your computer and eventually to the cloud.
 - Sync Host's account with their players so an update on one changes the other.